 - Hadrian's Wall separating Britain from Scotland.
-Hadrian spent much of his time traveling to all the outposts of the empire, and supervised this wall. - Temple of Venus and Rome it has been suggested that this is a riddle or paradox (it's definitely a palindrome) as the two cellas of this temple faced away from each other back-to back, one housing Roma (the Goddess of Roma Aeterna) and one housing Venus (the Goddess of Love).
-So, roma backwards is amor the latin root word for love.
+Hadrian spent much of his time traveling to all the outposts of the empire, and supervised this wall. - Temple of Venus and Rome it has been suggested that this is a riddle or paradox (it's definitely a palindrome) as the two cellas of this temple faced away from each other back-to back, one housing Rome and one housing Venus, symbolizing roma backwards is amor, the latin root word for love (i.e. Venus).
 Hadrian's architect criticized the scaling of the exedrae the statues sat in and was killed for his criticism. - Hadrian's Villa in Tivoli near Rome.
 Hadrian's get-away palace.
 Hadrian had killed several Senators when he first took office and felt it was a good idea to stay away from Rome.

-Included thermae for patricians and servants.
+Included an entry vestibule where visitors could arrive and then bathe in the various thermae, one for patricians and one for servants.

 The sequence then included a promenade with framed views that led to a long pool called the canopus, lined with Hadrian's favorite statues, and a giant exedra for outdoor dining called the serapeum.
-The 250 acre complex included a nautical theater, a library, stadia, and so on. - Pantheon of Rome the greatest work of this era, and best preserved temple in Rome.
+The 250 acre complex included a nautical theater, a library, stadia, and so on.

+Pantheon of Rome - the greatest work of this era, and best preserved temple in Rome.
 Pan, of course means all, so it covered all the pagan gods.

-The Pantheon's concrete dome is the longest unreinforced concrete span constructed before the 19th century. - An Agrippa temple facing the opposite way had been on the site but was destroyed in the great fire of 64 CE.
+An Agrippa temple facing the opposite way had been on the site but was destroyed in the great fire of 64 CE.
 The main porch columns and the pediment were used for the Pantheon, that's why it says "Agrippa."

-The columns are single pieces of Egyptian granite. - Pantheon is a perfect interior volume that inscribe a 142-foot sphere (see images). - Pantheon displays the full range of Roman building technology.
-Trabeated Corinthian architecture, pilasters around, concrete core to brickwork, clad in travertine originally, and on the inside seven giant supportive piers (the door opening makes the eight side) that have niches between them, each with giant columns holding the next level up. - Roof is coffered concrete.
+Pantheon is a perfect interior volume that inscribe a 142-foot sphere (see images).

+Pantheon displays the full range of Roman building technology.
+Trabeated Corinthian architecture, pilasters around, concrete core to brickwork, clad in travertine originally, and on the inside seven giant supportive piers (the door opening makes the eight side) that have niches between them, each with giant columns holding the next level up.

+Roof is coffered concrete.
 Coffered makes roof lighter.
 Oculus at top is 27-feet in diameter and essentially is a compression ring locking in the roof.
 Lighter concrete material used going upward (light pumice etc).
 Roof is buttressed by seven rings of stepped support.
-Segmental on the outside // semicircular on the inside - Thomas Jefferson so admired Pantheon, he made a one-half size version for his Rotunda at the University of Virginia in 1826.
+Segmental on the outside // semicircular on the inside

+Thomas Jefferson so admired Pantheon, he made a one-half size version for his Rotunda at the University of Virginia in 1826.